Karlsburg87/PubSub/README.md

 **Not yet suitable for deployment in production environments**

-## Data Persistance *(Roadmap Feature)*
+## Data Persistance
-Pubsub is an in-memory system, however it will persist message data to a file-based KV database and blob stores in future to assist with disaster recovery efforts.
-See the *Roadmap* section
+Pubsub is an in-memory system, however it persists message data to a file-based KV database and blob stores in future to assist with disaster recovery efforts.

-When implemented, messages will be stored in JSON format within a local blob store with file name convention: `{topicName}/{messageID}`
+When implemented, messages are stored in JSON format within a local blob store with file name convention: `{topicName}/{messageID}`

-Both subscriber and user lists will be stored in GOB format within a local BoltDB KV store with:
+Both subscriber and user lists are stored in GOB format within a local BoltDB KV store with:

  - User keys convention: `user/{userID}`

  - Subscriber keys convention: `sub/{topicName}/{messageID}/{subscriberID}`

-Data storage will shadow the in memory workflow and will only be called in the event of disaster recovery.
+Data storage shadows the in memory workflow and will only be called in the event of disaster recovery.

 All persisted data will be in the directory `/store` when run via the docker container with defaults.This can be persisted from the Docker container using volumes such as using the command ` docker run --volumes-from [...]`.
 To change the location, set the environment variable `PS_STORE`.